To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 “The new normal” is an idiom expressing that a significant change has occurred and become commonplace.
 For example, in the last few decades, it has become commonplace for us to use personal computers and cell phones to now do much of our shopping online.
 That is a new normal.
 Many new “normals” are emerging, but are all of them good?

-The term “new normal” may have first came into usage from those suffering a life-changing event, such as a devastating disease, injury, or severe trauma.
+The term “new normal” may have first come into usage from those suffering a life-changing event, such as a devastating disease, injury, or severe trauma.
 That individual would be facing a “new normal”—a circumstance or hardship that makes things much different from what they were before the life-altering event.

-Today the term has been applied to all kinds of societal changes.
+Today, the term has been applied to all kinds of societal changes.
 Those of us who are older, when we hear the term “new normal,” may suppose that people have to live at least a few decades to appreciate the significant changes that have taken place during their lifetimes.
 But considering how fast changes happen today, even young children are experiencing a “new normal.”
 Consider the impact of the COVID-19 virus pandemic, for example.
 Children are personally experiencing a new normal of social distancing and isolation from their friends, being unable to participate in former activities, and having to do their schooling online at home.
 Their new normal also consists of washing their hands frequently, seeing people wearing masks, seeing grocery stores be out of certain items, and perhaps hearing of people they know being hospitalized with the disease.

 If we take a longer view, we can see that there have been many good changes since the start of the 20th century, such as widespread electricity, running water, central heating and air conditioning, modern transportation, and a long list of other improvements that enhance the quality of life for many around the globe.
 We certainly appreciate the many inventions and scientific and technological advancements that have improved daily life and given many societies a positive “new normal.”
 But we may not as easily discern changes taking place that are not good—changes that are taking humanity in a direction that will bring negative consequences.